 How is it possible?
 It is not that difficult as you may think.
 We can leverage an API called OpenWeatherMap for doing this project pretty simply.
 You can go to their website and see a lot of available data and options.

-If you’re interested in doing this project, I would highly recommend you to check out this tutorial by Pretty Printed YouTube channel.
+If you’re interested in doing this project, I would highly recommend you to check out this tutorial created by the Pretty Printed YouTube channel.
 It will be a fun project to do.

 2. Full Stack Social Network App